East Lancashire Royal Engineers: Interwar

 42nd (East Lancashire) Division began to reform at home in 1920, with Lt-Col J.G.
 Riddick re-appointed CRE on 16 February.
 When the TF was reconstituted as the Territorial Army (TA) in 1921, the field companies were renumbered 200–203 (East Lancashire).
 200 Company was a Field Park Company; in 1924 it was absorbed into divisional RE HQ.
 The signal company transferred to the new Royal Corps of Signals as 42nd (East Lancashire) Divisional Signals.

 In 1924 Supplementary Reserve (formerly Special Reserve) companies of the RE were formed, and 104 (East Lancashire) Army Troops Company was attached to the 42nd at Seymour Grove.
 The 42nd also had the Manchester RE Cadet Corps attached to it.

-World War II
+Second World War

 Mobilisation

 Following the Munich Crisis the TA was doubled in size.
-In 1939 203 Fd Co moved from Manchester to Smethwick and was re-roled as the Fd Park Co, while a new 200 Fd Co was reformed at Manchester.
+In 1939, 203 Fd Co moved from Manchester to Smethwick and was re-roled as the Fd Park Co, while a new 200 Fd Co was reformed at Manchester.
 Once again, 42nd (EL) Division formed 66th Division as its duplicate: this had 255 and 256 Fd Cos and 258 Fd Park Co, all at Manchester.
 66th Division became active on 29 September 1939.
 257 Field Co was formed at Manchester as a GHQ unit, and was only assigned to 66th Division on 19 December 1939.